 Friday: Arans and Around Dolserau

-Family friendly: KIDS GO FREE if booked by 29 December 2017.
-After this date children under 11 go FREE and children up to 17 get a 50% discount.
+Family friendly: Children under 11 go FREE and children up to 17 get a 50% discount.

 Choice: choose from up to 3 guided walks each walking day

 - Expert leaders: our friendly leaders are the cornerstone of these guided holidays and will ensure that families get the most out of the walks